LidkeLab/BaGoL/README.md

 for further analysis.

 PixelSize:
-The pixel size of the output images.
+The pixel size of the output images. (nm)

 PImageSize:
-Size of the produced posterior image, which is the same as the range of the input data set.
+Size of the produced posterior image, which is the same as the range of the input data set. (nm)

 Xi:
 The algorithm can either learn this parameter from the data itself or take it as an input.